anugrahkresnaya/anugrahkresnaya/README.md

 Hi there 👋

-I'm **Anugrah Kresnaya**, an Informatics Engineering Student who is interested in **web development**.
+I'm **Anugrah Kresnaya**, a fresh graduate of Informatis who is interested in **web development**.
 And I like to share the results of projects that I have made so far.

 For You who might be curious about Me:

-🔭 I’m currently studying on
+🔭 I graduated from
 * Gunadarma University

 🌱 Super power that I have